orbitalquark/scintillua/docs/api.md

 Most programming languages have the same format for integer and float tokens, so it might be as simple as using a predefined LPeg pattern:

-    local number = token(lexer.NUMBER, lexer.number)
+    local number = lex:tag(lexer.NUMBER, lexer.number)

 However, some languages allow postfix characters on integers.

     local integer = P('-')^-1 * (lexer.dec_num * S('lL')^-1)
-    local number = token(lexer.NUMBER, lexer.float + lexer.hex_num + integer)
+    local number = lex:tag(lexer.NUMBER, lexer.float + lexer.hex_num + integer)

 Your language may need other tweaks, but it is up to you how fine-grained you want your highlighting to be.
 After all, you are not writing a compiler or interpreter!

 #### Rules

-Programming languages have grammars, which specify valid token structure.
-For example, comments usually cannot appear within a string.
-Grammars consist of rules, which are simply combinations of tokens.
+Programming languages have grammars, which specify valid syntactic structure.
+For example, comments usually cannot appear within a string, and valid identifiers (like variable names) cannot be keywords.
+In Lua lexers, grammars consist of LPeg pattern rules, many of which are tagged.
 Recall from the lexer template the [`lexer.add_rule()`](#lexer.add_rule) call, which adds a rule to the lexer's grammar:

     lex:add_rule('whitespace', ws)